qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 ---
-title: Neural Search Tutorial
+title: "Neural Search 101: A Complete Guide and Step-by-Step Tutorial"
 short_description: Step-by-step guide on how to build a neural search service.
-description: Our step-by-step guide on how to build a neural search service with BERT + Qdrant + FastAPI.
+description: Discover the power of neural search.
+Learn what neural search is and follow our tutorial to build a neural search service using BERT, Qdrant, and FastAPI.
 # external_link: https://blog.qdrant.tech/neural-search-tutorial-3f034ab13adc
 social_preview_image: /articles_data/neural-search-tutorial/social_preview.jpg
 preview_dir: /articles_data/neural-search-tutorial/preview